bamlab/bam-cmd/README.md

 The script to run for installing the project.
 When the function is called, the `npm install` command has already been run if needed.

+You cannot assume in this method than the linked repositories are installed.
+It will be run at the same times as the clones

+**postInstall**

+type: `function()`

+This method is run at the end of the clone and installation of all the liked repositories.

 **dirName**